 High Availability is key to any production environment.
 It grants developers peace of mind knowing their application is architected to withstand failure scenarios.

-Today, we are excited to announce Floating IPs.
+Today, we are excited to announce Floating IPs (now named Reserved IPs).
 A Floating IP is an IP address that can be instantly moved from one Droplet to another Droplet in the same datacenter.

 Part of a highly available infrastructure is being able to immediately point an IP address to a redundant server.
 This is now possible with the addition of Floating IPs.